sufiyankhanz/website-4/README.rst

 To build the frontend assets (javascript and css files), you'll need Node and NPM available.
-If your distribution offers a version of Node that is too old, you can use NVM (https://github.com/creationix/nvm) to install a more recent version.
+If your distribution offers a version of The node that is too old, you can use NVM (https://github.com/creationix/nvm) to install a more recent version.

 You can then build the frontend assets::